 A verbal agreement is worth nothing when a disagreement starts.
 The contract should spell out exactly what work is included, which materials will be used, and where the work begins and ends.

-4. What’s the payment schedule?
+3. What’s the payment schedule?

-7. What does the warranty cover?
+5. What are the warranty terms?

 At LF Builders, we’ve answered these questions the same way for over 50 years — clearly, in writing, upfront.
 We’re happy to talk through any of them.